futoin/web/docs/cid/ciserver.md

 There are many well-known CI services and similar solutions.
-Their fundamental problem is complete stop of processing on service failure with almost no option for manual operation of critical pipeline while service is restoring.
-It's also more difficult to debug operation problems.
+Their fundamental problem is complete stop of processing on service failure with almost no option for manual operation of such critical pipeline while service is restoring.
+It's also more difficult to debug operational problems.

 FutoIn CID has a different approach.
 All CI tasks are assumed to be self-sufficient to be operated in manual mode for initial setup, debug and recovery.
 CI service